Written by – Pauline Farris, Translator at TheWordPoint

 Procurement is the method by which people in organization purchase the products or services their departments of functions need to keep operating.
 These can be things as small as copier paper and toner to large items, such as a new piece of equipment.
 The process goes something like this:

 - The purchaser determines the need.
 If the supplier has been used before, the process is a bit simpler.
 The purchaser completes a purchase requisition and sends it for approval.
-That approval may need to be secured by a supervisor and/or the accounting department, to ensure that the budget will allow the purchase.
+A supervisor secures that approval to ensure that the budget will allow the purchase.

 - Once approved, the purchaser completes a purchase order and sends it over to the supplier – often via email or fax, hopefully not through snail mail.

-- If the product or service has never been purchased before, or if a supplier has never been used before, there are company policies related to getting quotes, usually from 3 potential suppliers if the item is a high-ticket one.
-Then the purchaser must wait for the quotes to be returned, make a selection, and then send a purchase request for approval, with the quotes stapled onto it.
-When the approval is secured, the item is ordered.
+- There are company policies related to getting quotes if this is a new purchase.
+Usually from three potential suppliers if the item is a high-ticket one.
+The purchaser then waits for quotes to return, makes a selection, and sends a purchase request for approval with the quotes stapled onto it.
+When approved, the item is ordered.

 - When the order arrives, it is then checked for accuracy.
 An invoice may also accompany that delivery or it may be sent separately.
 Confirmation of delivery and the invoice must then be sent to accounting for payment.

-When all of this is completed manually, it is a labor-intensive process, with many hands involved.
-And with many hands involved, time is lost and paperwork can be misplaced.
+This is a manual process.
+Consequently, time is lost and paperwork is misplaced.
 It’s just antiquated and inefficient.

-Companies experiencing this cumbersome manual process need to make the digital transformation to e-procurement software.
+Companies experiencing this cumbersome process need to make the digital transformation to e-procurement software.

 What to Look for in E-Procurement Software

-While every organization has its unique needs for procurement management software, and while some software solutions are better than others, there are some basics that all companies need.
+Every organization has its unique needs for procurement management software, however, some software solutions are better than others.
+And there are some basics that all companies need.
 There should be no compromise when it comes to these basics:

 Training end-users should be a relatively easy process that takes little time.
-If they struggle with navigation or any other elements, they will be frustrated, will have to continually ask for help, and the company loses time.
+It’s frustrating to struggle with navigation.
+If someone continually asks for help, the company loses time.
 Forms should be easily fillable, and sending them to all involved parties should require no more than a click.

 This means that there are seamless integrations in real-time.
-The process for sending a PO over to the accounting system, for example, should be automatic, because it is programmed to be within the software.
-And if all of that automation is correct, no one will ever have to ponder about where a purchase requisition, PO, or invoice ought to go.
-Further, each department should remain apprised of its budget at all times, and procurement expenditures should be charged to that department automatically.
+Program PO automation into the software itself.
+If all of that automation is correct, no one will ever have to ponder about where a purchase requisition, PO, or invoice ought to go.
+Be sure to remain within budget at all times and charge procurement expenditures to that department automatically.
 This prevents rogue spending because no one will be able to exceed his/her budget.

-While there are certainly kinks and bugs to be worked out during the set-up process (remember, every organization is unique), that setup should not take months to accomplish.
+While there are bugs to work out during the set-up process (remember, every organization is unique), that setup should not take months to accomplish.
 Once you make the decision for this digital transformation, procurement software services should ideally be deployed within a month, with all of the flexibility that your organization’s unique needs demand.

 Part of the issue with old manual systems is that approval has been dependent upon humans looking at paperwork as they can get to it.
 If the parameters are built into the procurement software services (e.g., spending or budget limitations by individual or department), then approval should be automated, without the need for human intervention.